-"validated": "2014-12-01T12:05:00Z",

 "token": "DGyRejmCefe7v4NfDGDKfA",

 }

 ]

 }

 As an alternative (or in addition) to polling the authorization object, the ACME client may poll the order object with a POST-as-GET request, waiting for the “status” to transition to the “ready” state.

 9) Once the challenge is “valid”, and the order object has transitioned to the “ready” state, the ACME client shall finalize the order by sending an HTTP POST request to the order object “finalize” URL that was returned by the ACME server in step 2.
 The body of the POST request shall contain the CSR described in Clause 6.3.5.1, as follows: